hmrc/feedback-frontend/README.md

 http://localhost:9514/feedback/SERVICE_NAME/personal
 ```

-Replace `SERVICE_NAME` with the identifier for your service,
+Replace `SERVICE_NAME` with the identifier for your service.

 #### Service manager